AR-js-org/AR.js-core/README.md

 - Image Source Example: examples/basic-ecs/image-example.html (Vite: http://localhost:5173/examples/basic-ecs/image-example.html)

 If the camera doesn’t start automatically, click or tap once to allow autoplay.
 For Safari or stricter policies, consider enabling HTTPS in `vite.config.js` (see comments in the file).

+## Browser API and linting

+- Guard browser globals: `globalThis.createImageBitmap`, `globalThis.OffscreenCanvas`
+- Cancel rVFC via `video.cancelVideoFrameCallback(id)`, not a global
+- Use `globalThis.requestAnimationFrame`/`globalThis.cancelAnimationFrame` with fallbacks when needed

 ## Legacy API